 Lot: A; Pl: EPP43920; LD: Coast Range 4 (13); Section: 12; Town: 4; Range: 4.

-First time available for sale!
-The Tachick Lake Estates is a beautiful lakefront subdivision located on pristine Tachick Lake.
+The Tachick Lake Estates are beautiful lakefront acreages located on pristine Tachick Lake.
 These three acreages are located on a fisherman’s paradise in the middle of some of the best farming and ranching country in British Columbia.
 Unlimited recreational opportunities await you in our favorite recreational retreats on Tachick and Nulki Lake, well known for their rainbow trout.

 Located in Central British Columbia, off Kenny Dam and Tachick Lake Roads, Tachick Lake is a very private lake, with only a few others owning property on the lake.
 However, all amenities are located in the community of Vanderhoof, located only a 15 minute drive on 10 miles of paved and 1 mile of gravel roads.

 Generally, the property is flat and level on top and slopes gently down to the lake.
 The lakeshore consists of small pebble beaches with some larger boulders in some areas.
-Approximately 358 acres in total has been cultivated into new fields and has produced crops of alfalfa.
+Approximately 358 acres in total has been cultivated into new fields and have produced crops of alfalfa and hay.
 Most of the remaining property is cleared and these fields are used for grazing.

 In the fall the fields are covered in geese and ducks during the migration south.

 Lot A (1, 701 ft.(518.6 m) of lake frontage, 27 acres cleared).
 An excellent location for a small ranch or hobby farm.
 Picture your new home, sitting on a bluff in the centre of the property overlooking a small pond on the property.
 This potential building site offers a very private setting and great view of the lake.

 In the summer and fall, this portion of the lot is visited by wildlife.
 As slightly over half of the property remains treed, there is no end of options for your property.